 c.
-Working paper A proforma documents on the intranet have additional instructions and report language specific to the type of audit being performed.
+Working paper A-00 pro forma documents generated by CaseWare have additional instructions and report language specific to the type of audit being performed.

 d.
 Additional Remarks

 (1) Exit Conference - Immediately following the opinion paragraph, discuss the meeting in which the team communicated the results of audit to the contractor, including whether the team furnished the contractor a draft report or other written communication.
 Briefly discuss the contractor's response and reference the Appendix containing the contractor's written response, if applicable.
 Pursuant to FAR 15.404-2(c)(1)(i), do not disclose to the contractor the audit conclusions and recommendations on projected costs or rates that are subject to contracting officer negotiation, except as specifically requested by the negotiating contracting officer (4-304.2b).
 Include the following paragraph: